fbpx

 Degree/Course Hearing Rubric:

-APPROVED 5: Student responses are accurate, thorough, and appropriately detailed (e.g., with relevant specific examples or dates, etc.) as pertains to the full statement of the goals or objectives for this course and course level; If the student did not initially answer accurately or thoroughly, or with enough detail about a given objective or goal, upon further questioning, their responses demonstrate accurate, thorough, and appropriately-detailed mastery of the course objective/goal.
+APPROVED 5: Student responses are clear, accurate, thorough, and appropriately detailed (e.g., with relevant specific examples or dates, etc.) as pertains to the full statement of the goals or objectives for this course and course level; If the student did not initially answer accurately or thoroughly, or with enough detail about a given objective or goal, upon further questioning, their responses demonstrate accurate, thorough, and appropriately-detailed mastery of the course objective/goal.

-NOT YET 4: Student responses are mostly accurate, thorough, and appropriately detailed as pertains to the full statement of the goal or objective for this course and course level, but contained minor inaccuracies, or minor gaps in mastery over some part of the course goals or objectives; If the student did not initially answer accurately or thoroughly, or with enough detail about a given objective or goal, upon further questioning, their responses continued to demonstrate inaccuracies, or gaps in mastery for one or more goal or objective.
+NOT YET 4: Student responses are mostly clear, accurate, thorough, and appropriately detailed as pertains to the full statement of the goal or objective for this course and course level, but contained minor inaccuracies, or minor gaps in mastery over some part of the course goals or objectives; If the student did not initially answer accurately or thoroughly, or with enough detail about a given objective or goal, upon further questioning, their responses continued to demonstrate inaccuracies, or gaps in mastery for one or more goal or objective.

-NOT YET 3: Student responses are somewhat accurate, thorough, and detailed as pertains to the full statement of the goal or objective for this course and course level, but not enough to warrant further questioning about one or more course goal or objective.
+NOT YET 3: Student responses are somewhat clear, accurate, thorough, and detailed as pertains to the full statement of the goal or objective for this course and course level, but not enough to warrant further questioning about one or more course goal or objective.

 NOT YET 2: Student responses are inaccurate and/or reflect only partial mastery of one or more course goal or objective.